 You are here: Home » My Pregnancy » Health Things You Should Know in Pregnancy

-Health things in pregnancy, including food, drink, alcohol, exercise, smoking and mental wellbeing.
+A guide to things to do - or avoid - during pregnancy, including food, drink, alcohol, exercise, smoking and mental wellbeing.

 There are things you can do, and things you can avoid, to keep you and your baby as healthy as possible in pregnancy.